 As the economy of the state continues to grow, the mortgage industry is benefiting, despite recent natural disasters, such as Hurricane Harvey.
 According to the 2016 NMLS Mortgage Industry Report, the growth of the industry increased by 14% in the state of Texas.

-This boost to the mortgage industry is driven primarily by home purchases.
+This boost to the Texas mortgage license industry is driven primarily by home purchases.
 According to NMLS data, mortgage originations by state-licensed companies increased by 20% between 2015 and 2016.

 With the mortgage industry in Texas showing no signs of slowing down anytime soon, now is the time to enter the market.
-To get things started, you need to determine the state’s licensing requirements.
+To get things started, you need to determine Texas mortgage license requirements.
 Here are four key things to keep in mind as you move through the process to obtain your Texas Mortgage Company License.

 What License Is Required?